haiadeep8/youtube_to_mp3_converter/README.md

 Link to download software if you are lazy to run the code and setup everthing with exe file of this code I converted

 Enjoy!!!

+update:- New UI with customtkinter hope you guys like it

 Download Link:- https://mega.nz/file/1VwUEBgJ#Fiz1KB_-l9KXaGGTaXbuoklaNM77HHf1GVBC_Hl4fOE